1. Pick a workflow

 The first useful deliverable is a workflow map with owners, data inputs, approval points, risks, and a narrow implementation candidate.

-A pilot should make one workflow easier to see, route, review, and measure; it should not introduce broad automation before the clinic can inspect outcomes.
+A pilot should make the workflow easier to see, route, review, and measure; it should not introduce broad automation before the clinic can inspect outcomes.

 Expansion should be based on evidence: cleaner handoffs, fewer incomplete tasks, faster response, staff adoption, and a guardrail model that leadership trusts.